wasimahmadpk/cdmi/README.md

 We also extend CDMI to discover causal graph in non-stationary time series.
 To do that, first we segment multivariate non-stationary time series based on their dynamics using [Regime Identification](https://github.com/wasimahmadpk/RegimeIdentification) method and perform regime-oriented causal discovery.

 ## Dependencies
 `requirements.txt` contains all the packages that are related to the project.
-To install them, simply create a new [conda](https://docs.conda.io/en/latest/) environment and type
+Note: Use (python=3.8.15) To install them, simply create a new [conda](https://docs.conda.io/en/latest/) environment and type
 ```
 pip install -r requirements.txt